 Why it matters

 So why does this matter?
 One reason is that chemical elements are not biodegradable, and that includes the ionic forms of elements.
 The fact that fluoride cannot be broken down by the human body, or any other living organism, has implications for its bioaccumulation and chronic toxicity.
 (The word “chronic” refers to the duration of exposure, not the severity of the health effects.
 Chronic exposure is longer term than acute exposure.)
 Fluorine is not the only toxic, naturally occurring chemical element which accumulates predominantly in bones and teeth, and is not a nutrient – lead being one example.
 (The similarity in accumulation may seem odd, given that fluorine, and hence fluoride, is a non-metal, whereas lead is a heavy metal.
 The explanation is that fluoride binds to calcium in bones and teeth, whereas lead substitutes for calcium, which is itself a metal.)
-Even the chemical elements which are nutrients, such as iron and calcium, have small margins of safety in comparison with water-soluble vitamins such as vitamin C. Vitamins are chemical compounds, not elements.
+Even the chemical elements which are nutrients, such as iron, calcium, and magnesium, have small margins of safety in comparison with water-soluble vitamins such as vitamin C. Vitamins are chemical compounds, not elements.